ern0/gioco-a-intervalli/doc/lessons.md

 there can be no bugs in it.
 Thus, the tasks were divided.
-All this happened in one morning, and we were already working on the code in the afternoon.
+All this happened in one morning, and we were already working on the code.
 Two weeks later we held the shareholders' meeting and the program worked without a glitch.

 This is not trivial nowadays,
 a software project is not always successful, and it is very rarely finished on time.